temporal-sa/hackathon-starter/golang/README.md

 ## Overview

+> [!IMPORTANT]
+> Make sure you have followed [the instructions to configure your development environment](../README.md#your-development-environment)
+> before reading this section.

 This repository is designed to be a quick-start for your Go Temporal application.
 It is designed to be quick and easy to get started, rather than any example of best practice.